Jessic Ngankam

+A German youth international, Ngankam has made over 100 career appearances.

 Club career

 Ngankam made his professional debut for Hertha BSC on 16 May 2020 in the Bundesliga, coming on as a substitute in the 79th minute for Vedad Ibišević in the away match against 1899 Hoffenheim, which finished as a 3–0 win.
+On 20 May 2020, he was given his first professional contract after impressing with the reserve side, signing a three year contract with the club.

-He moved Greuther Fürth in July 2021 on a season-long loan.
+He moved to Greuther Fürth in July 2021 on a season-long loan.
 Greuther Fürth secured an option to sign him permanently.
+On his second day at the club, he injured his cruciate ligament, and returned to playing in a friendly match against SSV Jahn Regensburg in March 2022.

 On 31 May 2022, Ngankam returned to Hertha BSC and signed a contract extension to 2025.
+However, in July 2022, he suffered a twisted knee joint injury and had knee surgery.

+On 14 July 2023, he signed a deal with another Bundesliga club, Eintracht Frankfurt, until 2028.

+On 1 February 2024, Ngankam was loaned by Mainz 05 until the end of the season.
+He was then loaned by Hannover 96 for the 2024–25 season.
+In April 2025, in a match against SV Elversberg, he suffered a broken tibia and fibula injury and underwent surgery.

 International career

 Ngankam was included in Germany's squad for the 2017 FIFA U-17 World Cup in India.
 He made four appearances during the tournament, in which Germany were eliminated in the quarter-finals with a 2–1 loss against Brazil.
 The following year, he made three appearances for the under-18 national team.

 Personal life

 Ngankam was born in Berlin, and is of Cameroonian descent.
 His brother Roussel is also a footballer, and appeared for the Germany youth national teams.